The Future of Work

 Another growing trend is the DIY (do-it-yourself) culture.
 In other words, working for yourself.
 From designing (and maybe 3D printing) small objects or remodelling homes to blogging and self-education (with the help of online tools), the DIY culture shows no signs of stopping.

-And it goes in hand with different trends – buying locally, sourcing locally, and growing community engagement.
+And it goes hand in hand with different trends – buying locally, sourcing locally, and growing community engagement.
 The impact of these trends on industry and manufacturing is clear.
 To attract and retain new customers, companies have to adapt to this new way of thinking about consumerism.
-It is no longer enough to provide customers with what they need or want – it’s become important to have it done in a way they want (including where).
+It is no longer enough to provide customers with what they need or want – it has become important to have it done in a way they want (including where).

 With solar energy, electric batteries, wind power, and other sources of energy taking over, more jobs will flock into these areas, which require different expertise and skills.